 Tax information for scholarships

-If you have received a scholarship funded from the Charles Center, please see the following information from the Director of Financial Operations.
+If you have received a scholarship funded from the Charles Center, please view the following letter below from the Chief Financial Officer.

 Dear Student Recipient of Scholarships or Fellowships:

 According to our records, you are the recipient of a scholarship or fellowship awarded through the College of William and Mary.
 The term “scholarship or fellowship” includes grant, honoraria, award, internship, waivers, and other forms of “gift aid,” which typically do not need to be re-paid.
 We feel it is our responsibility and in your best interest to explain to you the general treatment of these amounts for tax purposes.

 Generally, under the tax laws, you should not have to pay taxes on a scholarship or fellowship to the extent you use the funds for tuition, fees, books, and equipment required for classes or enrollment.
 In other words, to what extent you use the funds for these types of expenses, the scholarship or fellowship award will determine how much should be excluded from your income for tax purposes.